andrenormanlang/cms-and-rust/README.md

 # 🚀 CMS & Rust

-A modern, fast, and secure Content Management System built with Rust and MySQL.
+A modern, fast, and secure Content Management System built with Rust and MariaDB.

 ## ✨ Features